Take Charge Family Camp 2017: July 29-30

-Take Charge Family Camp offers young children with diabetes (ages 5-9+) the opportunity to attend a three-day weekend camp with their families so together they can learn about the condition and have fun during the process.
-Take Charge Family Camp was developed by Brainy Camps in conjunction with the Comprehensive Diabetes Program of Children’s National Medical Center.
+Take Charge Family Camp offers young children with diabetes (ages 5-9+) the opportunity to attend a 2-day overnight camp with their families so together they can learn about the condition and have fun during the process.
+Take Charge Family Camp was developed by Brainy Camps in conjunction with the Comprehensive Diabetes Program of Children’s National Health System.

 In addition to fun, the goal of Take Charge Family Camp is to reduce the social isolation that is often associated with this condition, and increase knowledge and understanding of diabetes.
-The camp provides opportunities for youngsters and their families to work with professional staff and become better self-advocates and self-managers of their condition.
-Parents can feel comfortable that their children are under the care of trained and experienced doctors, nurses and healthcare professionals who are experts in the field.
-Dr. Paul Kaplowitz, Dr. Fran Cogen, Director of the Diabetes program at Children’s, is the onsite physician for the family camp.
+The camp provides opportunities for youngsters and their families to work with professional staff and become more confident advocates and managers of their condition.
+Parents can feel comfortable that they are learning from trained and experienced doctors, nurses, diabetes educators, pump specialists and healthcare professionals who are experts in the field.
+Dr. Otilia Neacsu, endocrinologist of PSV Health, is the onsite physician for the family camp.

 The cost of Take Charge Family Camp is $150/person.
 Need based scholarships are available and payment plans can be arranged.
-Please contact Brainy Camps for more information.
+Please contact Brainy Camps at firstname.lastname@example.org for more information.

 Read Camp Interviews

 Take Charge Family Camp 2016 received support from